vedi/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_MainClasses.html.md

 ### `getLeaderboards`

-`getLeaderboards` retrieves list of leaderboards used by your application using specified provider (for example, GameCenter).
+`getLeaderboards` retrieves a list of leaderboards used by your application using the provider specified (for example, GameCenter).

 ``` cpp
 soomla::CCSoomlaProfile::getInstance()->getLeaderboards(